h2oai/h2o-2/h2o-docs/source/userguide/model.rst

 Grid Search Models
 -------------------

+GLM, and GBM both offer Grid Search Models.
+In order to access this option in GLM uses should select GLM Grid Search from the **Model** drop down menu.

-GLM, K-Means, and GBM all offer Grid Search Models.
-Each Grid Search modeling option allows users to generate multiple models simultaneously, and compare model criteria directly, rather than separately building models one at a time.
-Users can specify multiple model configurations by entering different values of tuning parameters separated by coma (for example: 2, 4, 8).
-For example, to specify three different values of K in a K-means grid search in the K field enter 5,7,9 which will produce models for K=5, K=7, and K=9 respectively.
-When multiple levels are specified for many tuning parameters grid search returns one model for each unique combination.
-For example, in K-Means grid search specifying 3 values of K, and 4 values of Max Iterations, a total of 12 models will be returned one for each combination of K and Max Iterations.
+Each grid search modeling option allows users to generate multiple models simultaneously, and compare model criteria directly, rather than separately building models one at a time.
+Users can specify multiple model configurations by entering different values of tuning parameters separated by coma.
+For example, to specify three different values of lambda, a regularization parameter in GLM Grid search users might
+enter: .001, .05, .1.

+When multiple values are specified for many tuning parameters grid search returns one model for each unique combination.
+For example, in GBM, if users specify Ntrees as 50, 100, 200, and also specify learning rates of 0.01, and 0.05, six models will be returned.

 Grid search results return a table showing the combination of tuning parameters used for each model and basic model evaluation information, as well as a link to each model.
-Users can access the details of each model by clicking on the links in the table.
+Users can access the details of each model by clicking on the model links in the table.